To say our brains are overwhelmed is an understatement.

 NAD+ Support for Healthy Brain Function and Recovery

 NR is a new form of vitamin B3 that is regarded to support the production of “NAD+” – which has been referred to as the central regulator of metabolism.
-NMN can be taken supplementally too and is also regarded to support NAD+ production and activation – and researchers go back and forth as to whether nicotinamide riboside or NMN is better.
-We currently use With-N Cellular Rejuvenation by Renovovita or NAD Gold by Quicksilver Scientific.
+In the body, it is converted to NMN, and then NAD+.

-Nevertheless, both sides absolutely agree that NAD+ support is critical to warding off the effects of cellular aging – and many also take resveratrol products simultaneously.
+NAD+ support is critical to warding off the effects of cellular aging.

 Levels of NAD+ may help support healthy brain function, reduce antioxidant load, support efficient breakdown and utilization of nutrients, and may ward off feelings of depression and anxiety.